Midland County Court Records

 In-Person Requests

-Walk-in visitors may search records and request copies at either clerk’s office:
+Walk-in visitors can search records and request copies at either clerk's office:

 Bring a valid government-issued photo ID when requesting records in person.
-To request copies by mail, send a written request with as much identifying information as possible—party names, case number, approximate filing date—along with payment and a self-addressed stamped envelope to the appropriate clerk’s mailing address.
+If you're sending a mail request, include as much identifying information as possible — party names, case number, and approximate filing date — along with payment and a self-addressed stamped envelope addressed to the appropriate clerk's mailing address.

 Copy and Certification Fees (District Clerk)